 3. Remember, your job application doesn’t stop at your CV

-Although there is always a sense of relief when you hit the ‘submit your application’ button, don’t let your job application stop there.
+Although there is always a sense of relief when you hit the ‘submit your CV’ button, don’t let your job application stop there.

 Follow-up in a timely manner after you have sent your CV and reply promptly to communications from the recruiter or hiring manager.
 Every interaction you have with a recruitment agency or the employer from this point onwards is still a part of your job application.
 It’s an opportunity for you to stand out once again.

-If you are liaising with a recruitment agency, like Anne Corder Recruitment, you may be invited to meet with the recruiter following your application.
+If you are liaising with a recruitment agency you may be invited to meet with the recruiter following your application.
 This is an opportunity for us to understand more about you, what you are looking for from your next role and whether you will be a good fit for roles we are hiring for.

 We cannot emphasise how important these meetings can be in helping you stand out.
 Here are a few pointers to help you make the most of your meeting with a recruiter: